 Sweden= BAU, BCN, BME, BSG, BTH, COV, HTS, SEN, TET, TLA, TNO, VDS, XEE

-United Arab Emirat= AFR, ARB, ITO, MID, OXE*, XSG
+United Arab Emirat= ARB, ITO, MID, OXE*, XSG (unbranded)

 Venezuela= VMT (Movistar), DGT, MVL

-* Multi CSC for couple of countries and regions (“O” refers to Open)
+* Multi-CSC for some of the countries and regions (“O” refers to Open)

 Please, let us know if you find any Samsung CSC Codes are missing from our list!